fracto-team/vue-credit-card/README.md

 #### Validation

-There a 2 difference worker concerning how validation would interact with user input:
+There are 2 different workers concerning how validation wold interact with user input:
 `true`, `false
 `